-The Festival, with the support of the SACEM, organizes a Master Class of musical composition for picture that will take place from March 9th to 19th.
-This year, the composer Gille Alonzo and Bruno Coulais will lead the Master Class, intended for 8 young composers.
-The workshops consists of musical composition exercises on the film "The Blair Witch Project" objective being to build a complete work for the closing ceremony of the Festival (on March 19th) where the young artists will perform a public concert-film directed by Gilles Alonzo and Bruno Coulais.
+The Festival, with the support of the SACEM, organized a Master Class of musical composition for picture.
+The composers Gille Alonzo and Bruno Coulais led the Master Class, intended for 8 young composers.
+The workshops consisted of musical composition exercises on the film "The Blair Witch Project" objective being to build a complete work for the closing ceremony of the Festival (on March 19th) where the young artists performed a public movie-concert directed by Gilles Alonzo and Bruno Coulais.

 THE MASTER CLASS ACCORDING TO GILLES ALONZO ET BRUNO COULAIS

 Film music isn't a musical genre and teaching it is a risky exercise since many questions within it are left unanswered !